 However, as you may already know, it seems like most people benefit and enjoy the positives that deep touch pressure can give them.
 This is seen with the recent rise in interest with weighted blankets.
 They are being used for anyone who could use a little more sleep and relaxation in their lives.

-Examples of deep touch pressure activities can include:
+Examples of deep touch pressure activities and deep pressure therapy products for kids and adults (perfect for occupational therapy) can include:

 Rolling/wrapping a child firmly in a blanket to make a “burrito”